 Please see the state tax treatment of withdrawals used for K-12 school tuition here.

 Don’t Choose Between College and Retirement

 Many parents worry they’ll need to make a choice between retirement and their child’s education.
 They understandably feel like making sure their child receives a college education should be the priority.
 In reality, retirement should be the priority, but you should save for both if possible.
 Don’t stress if you can’t pay for all of college, just start small and save steady.
-With ScholarShare you can start for a little as $25, and keep feeding your retirement nest egg.
+With ScholarShare 529 you can start with any dollar amount, and keep feeding your retirement nest egg.
 Also keep in mind there are many smart ways to reduce the cost of higher education before you even spend a dime.